Disclaimer: This is Untrue.

 History of the Children of Israel (in light italic) after "Frank."

-Other than that, origin of the Druze should be learned.
+Additionally, origin of the Druze should be learned.

 2.4.1.2 Details